kamal-rahimi/BloodRelatedDetection/README.md

 ## How to use the model

 ### train.py
-Creats a model and trains it based on the Face-in-Wild image dataset (https://www.kaggle.com/c/recognizing-faces-in-the-wild/data) to detect if two input images belong to blood-related people or not.
+Creates a model and trains it based on the Face-in-Wild image dataset (https://www.kaggle.com/c/recognizing-faces-in-the-wild/data) to detect if two input images belong to blood-related people or not.

 Example usage:
 ```